 This course is designed to add depth and breadth to a student's mathematical background before embarking on a study of the methods of calculus.
-The course covers a review of algebra, linear, and quadratic functions; polynomial, rational, exponential, radical, and logarithmic functions; compositions and inverses of functions; theory of polynomials with the

-Fundamental Theorem of Algebra; trigonometric functions and identities; additional topics and applications.
+The course covers a review of algebra, linear, and quadratic functions; polynomial, rational, exponential, radical, and logarithmic functions; compositions and inverses of functions; theory of polynomials with the Fundamental Theorem of Algebra; trigonometric functions and identities; additional topics and applications.

-Prerequisite(s): MATH-140 & MATH-146 or MATH-145
+Prerequisite(s): MATH-140 & MATH-146 or MATH-145 Corequisite(s): none

-MATH 220 Finite Mathematics
+MATH 220 Finite Mathematics 4 cr.